ImaginativeShohag/Why-Not-SwiftUI/README.md

 <img src="images/animation.gif" width=250/>

+### UI Testing with Mock data

+Checkout the "News" module to get an example for how to run an UI test using mock data.

 ## Playground Books

 Check `Playgrounds` directory for the books.

 ### **GCD and Structured Concurrency Model:** A quick guide about the GCD (`DispatchQueue` etc.) and Structured Concurrency Model (`Task`, `actor`, `Sendable` etc.)

+### **Combine:** An introduction guide for the Combine framework.

 <img src="images/GCD and Structured Concurrency Model.png" width=300/>